 They have help from within the country of Zimbabwe and a Colorado architectural firm

 is donating design and engineering services.
-It will take only $40,000 to build and equip
+It will take approximately $70,000 to build

 a simple, but adequate clinic which will meet all the requirements to register the clinic